 Use canned/jarred ‘grilled’ artichoke hearts if you like.
 If using frozen, be sure to thaw first.

 If you don’t have smoked paprika, use sweet/regular paprika.

-To serve 6 – 8, use 2 cups (16 oz.) rice and 5 1/2 cups broth/water.
-No need to add more vegetables.
+To serve 6 – 8, use 2 cups (16 oz.) rice and 4 ½ cups broth/water.
+No need to add more vegetables (but you can if you want).
 Note that the paella pan I used will easily accommodate this larger amount.